 The ncIMPACT Initiative Approach to Cross-Sector Collaborations

 What are cross-sector collaboratives?
-The short answer is that these challenges are too complex for any single individual, organization, or even sector to solve alone.
+The short answer is that these collaboratives tackle challenges that are too complex for any single individual, organization, or even sector to solve alone.
 Sometimes referred to as “wicked problems,” addressing these challenges requires a wide range of expertise from diverse stakeholders working in the non-profit, for-profit, and government sectors. ncIMPACT Initiative specializes in bringing these stakeholders together.

 Co-authored by Caitlin Lancaster